-BCE 211 Environmental Perspectives
+BCE 211 Environmental Perspectives 4 Semester Hours

-This course, is an interdisciplinary study of the past, present, and future of our local, regional, national, and global environments.
+This course is an interdisciplinary study of the past, present, and future of our local, regional, national, and global environments.
 It looks at both natural and human-built environments, effects of human activities, and environmental economics, ethics, and policy.
-The course will consist of lectures, critical thinking discussions, and guest speakers.
-Prerequisite: BCE 111; Co-requisite: BCE 211L.
+The course will consist of lectures, critical thinking discussions, guest speakers, and labs.
+Three hours of lecture and two hours of lab.
+Prerequisite: BCE 111.